-For How-To documents describing various turning aspects please go to the "Tips and Tricks" link.
+For How-To documents describing various turning aspects please go to the "Techniques" link.

 The Thames Valley Woodturning Guild offers the following resources and activities to its members: